cvl-umass/compsci682-fall-2024/assignments/assignments2024/assignment2.md

 train the best network that you can.

 ### Q5: Do something extra!
 (10 points)
-For this last part, you will be working in either TensorFlow or PyTorch, two popular and powerful deep learning frameworks. **You only need to complete ONE of these two notebooks**.
+For this last part, you will be working in PyTorch, a popular deep learning framework.
-While you are welcome to explore both for your own learning, there will be no extrac credit.

-Open up either `PyTorch.ipynb` or `Tensorflow.ipynb`.
+Open up either `PyTorch.ipynb`.
 There, you will learn how the framework works, culminating in training and convolutional network of your own design on CIFAR-10 to get the best performance you can.